ZetCode

 C# List FindAll

-The FindAll method retrieves all the elements that match the conditions defined by the specified predicate.
+The FindAll method retrieves all elements in a List that satisfy the specified predicate, returning them as a new List.

 Program.cs